learn-co-curriculum/uci-mod-3-what-makes-an-effective-programmer/README.md

 ### How Do We Develop the Problem-solving Muscle?

-You build the problem solving muscle the same you build every muscle, constant effort and practice.
-The great thing about learning to program is that you have constant access to problems to build this muscle, every lab is an opportunity to practice and get better.
+You build the problem-solving skill the same you build every skill: constant, _conscious_ effort and practice.
+The great thing about learning to program is that you have constant access to problems that help build this skill.
+Every lab and every real-world observation is an opportunity to practice and get better.

 Treat them that way ;-)